sonalgoyal/crux/README.md

   This creates the schema required for saving the report definitions.

 b.
 Build crux(See instructions to build crux with Maven).
+Or download the tar appropriate fro your Hbase version from the github downloads link.

 c.
 Copy crux.jar to ${HBASE_HOME}/lib or edit ${HBASE_HOME}/conf/hbase-env.sh and add the jars location to the file.